Giles Duley: Honours and awards

 In 2013 Duley received an Honorary Fellowship from the Royal Photographic Society which is given ′to distinguished persons having, from their position or attainments, an intimate connection with the science or fine art of photography or the application thereof′.
 In 2015 he was awarded the Women on the Move media award for his work highlighting the plight of Syrian refugees in Lebanon.

-In 2017 he was made an honorary citizen of Palermo by mayor Leoluca Orlando.
+In 2017 he was made an honorary citizen of Palermo by mayor Leoluca Orlando and included in the Sunday Times’ Alternative Rich List.
 In 2019 he won an Amnesty International UK Media Award for his project "We are Only Here Because We Are Strong".

 Duley was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to survivors of conflicts.
+In 2026 he was announced as the winner of the Tipperary International Peace Award, and was honoured with the Hausman Humanitarian Award recognising “his work globally to improve the lives of people with disabilities”.
+He was named as one of the 2026 The Explorers Club 50 Extraordinary People, and is Explorer-in-Residence for Range Foundation.